FlyingCloud-Genius/Design-Pattern/README.md

     2. **Dependency Injection(DI)**: DI is one of the way to realize IoC to convert dependency.

-    3. **IoC container**: The framework for dependency injection, used for projecting dependency, maintaining the life circle and initialization of the object.
+    3. **IoC Container**: The framework for dependency injection, used for projecting dependency, maintaining the life circle and initialization of the object.

 ## Single Responsibility Principle